imaadesh/ADS-V2/.github/ISSUE_TEMPLATE/request-new-component.md

 ---
-name: Request new component
+name: New Component Request
-about: If you are not able to find a component that works for your, then please feel free to propose your idea for the new component and the submit the solution
+about: Have you been working on a new component that you think should be included in our pattern library?
+Tell us about it here!
 title: "[New Component]"
 labels: ''
 assignees: ''